Fort at Allemaengel |

 (1763, 1776 - 1780's), Stroudsburg

-Built by the Pennsylvania colonial militia during Pontiac's War to replace Fort Hamilton, located around the home of Jacob Stroud.
-Rebuilt and used again by Patriot forces and as a settler refuge during the 1778 "Wyoming Valley Massacre".
+A stockade built by the Pennsylvania colonial militia during Pontiac's War to replace Fort Hamilton, located around the home of Jacob Stroud.
+Rebuilt and used again by local Patriot forces and as a settler refuge during the 1778 "Wyoming Valley Massacre".
 Exact site washed away in the 1886 Flood, located near Center, Main (Elizabeth), and Chestnut Streets.
 Marker located in the 500-block of Main Street.

 Daniel Brodhead's Fort

 A settlers' stockaded house, built in 1736, located one-half mile east of Dansbury.
 Attacked by Indians in late 1755 and in the summer of 1757.
 Provincial troops were briefly posted here in the spring of 1756.